 If you are trying to stay on track with a diet, doing something as simple as going to a restaurant or dinner party can be challenging.
 The menu or potluck spread likely will be riddled with temptations.
 One easy way to offset cravings is to eat a little bit before you go.

 “I always have some nuts or a light snack before an event so I’m not reaching for everything I see when I get there,” Matsunaga says.

-And if you’re going to a pot-luck, she suggests contributing a healthy dish that you like, so that you can indulge in something even if everyone else brought fried foods and desserts.
+That said, even if you’re going to a pot-luck, she suggests contributing a healthy dish that you like so that you can indulge in something even if everyone else brought fried foods and desserts.

 New Year’s resolutions are inherently optimistic – they come with the notion that we can all be better in the coming year.
 But there’s a line between optimism and being unrealistic.

 The simplest and most common resolution is going to the gym.
 People say “I will lose 10 kgs by the end of the year” or “I will start going to the gym every day”.
 Oftentimes, when people make such resolutions, they expect it to be easy and think that they can seamlessly move onto a fit lifestyle.